HyBISCIS/eis_super_resolution/README.md

   certain algae to do super-resolution on.
 - high_pass_filter.py is a script used to determine which parameters were best for the high pass filtering after linear-deconvolution method
-- spatial_resolution.py is a script that was NOT FINISHED for Minerva, but hopes to demonstrate the spatial-resolution superiority of the linear-deconvolution method over the shift sum method.
+- spatial_resolution.py is a script that was NOT FINISHED for our semiconductor sensor, but hopes to demonstrate the spatial-resolution superiority of the linear-deconvolution method over the shift sum method.

-### Deprecated Scripts
-- DEPRECATED: algae_superres_1.py, algae_superres_jason.py, ect_linear_deconvolution.py, and plot_lilliput_ECT_4_ifft.py are all old and deprecated scripts that were used to construct the majority of the scripts used for the paper submission.
-They can be effectively ignored
-- DEPRECATED: Similarly, we can ignore enforce_mirroring.py for the time being since it has yet to be updated to work with the MINERVA chip.
-- make_super_resolution_plots.py was a script that was not used at all in the making of the paper.
-It is old code that is not that useful to us.